Voilett-Roze/asus/Encrypted-USB-Drive-HOWTO.md

 This article does not cover auto-mounting the encrypted volume at boot, as a passphrase is required to unlock the volume.
 Keeping the password on the router would defeat the entire purpose of encrypting it, so you should find an acceptable way to keep things secure.

 The Merlin [`post-mount` user script](https://github.com/RMerl/asuswrt-merlin/wiki/User-scripts) will not try and mount an encrypted volume.
 [Here is a post](http://www.snbforums.com/threads/usb-disk-encryption-on-asuswrt-merlin.31586/) describing an alternative way to do it.
+(Also refer to the `lmount` and `lumount` scripts below.)

 ### Steps